petusa/resume/resume.md

 | ------------------------------------ | ------------------- |
 | _Senior Software Engineer - UI Lead_ | _Sep 2019-Sep 2022_ |

 Developed productivity tools for internal use that support the daily operation between colleagues and suppliers keeping track of commercial agreements and cost changes of goods and products (used actively by ~3000 users).
 Operated as a full stack engineer in a team of 6; enhanced and implemented devops process; defined features with the business; laid down frontend application architecture.
-The product was a cloud based (AWS/Azure) scalable system following CQRS and event-sourcing architectural patterns, mostly with React frontend.
+The product was a cloud based scalable system built on distributed architectural patterns (CQRS, event-sourcing), mostly with React frontend.
 Besides this, also led and guided frontend engineering efforts in a fuel cost modelling product and an approval system product and contributed to the establishment of a corporate wide component library.
 As a lead engineer also mentored new joiners and participated in the hiring process, conducted interviews.
 As a cross organizational effort initiated a distributed component driven development approach that aimed to reduce redundancies and development/maintenance costs by enabling teams to publish and consume each other's code as auto bundled and auto versioned components (bit.dev).

 _Used technologies_:

 - Frontend: JavaScript/Typescript, React, MobX/Flux/Redux, CRA, Storybook, GraphQL, Figma, Zeplin
-- Backend: Java, Spring Boot, Cassandra, ElasticSearch, Postgres, KAFKA
+- Backend: Java, Spring Boot, Cassandra, Elasticsearch, Postgres, KAFKA
 - Testing: Jest, Cypress, React Testing Library, Junit, Cucumber, Selenium, Gherkin, BrowserStack
 - Infra/DevOps: Docker, Kubernetes, Jenkins, Sonar, TrivyScan, GitHub Actions